Ruthvik-1411/GenAI-Projects/simple_rag_bot/Readme.md

 ## Components

 ### Mesop
-[Mesop](https://github.com/mesop-dev/mesop) it allows building of rich UI elements using python and has a similar level of customization as one would have when building a prototype using react/angular.
+[Mesop](https://github.com/mesop-dev/mesop) allows building of rich UI elements using python and has a similar level of customization as one would have when building a prototype using react/angular.
 The [docs](https://mesop-dev.github.io/mesop/) have a lot of ready to use components, easy to modify and customizable as required.
 I've already built a couple of prototypes using streamlit, it is beginner friendly, but to add custom components, Mesop seemed like a good choice and I would get a chance to tryout a new framework as well.

 ### LLMs and Embeddings
 Google AI studio provides free access to Google's latest Gemini models with comfortable rate limits.
 For this workflow, i've used `gemini-2.0-flash-001`, being faster, less costly(free anyway) and suitable for this usecase.
 Used the `text-embedding-004` for getting embeddings during chunking and runtime.